 Outside there is a large terrace with brand new outdoor furniture - table and 4 chairs, sun lounges, umbrella and small wood burning BBQ.
 The terrace is a favourite for breakfast and those late afternoon drinks before the sun goes down.

-Guests receive a 100+ page booklet of everything they could possibly want to know about living in this magnificent part of Tuscany when they make their final payment.
+Guests receive an 80+ page booklet of everything they could possibly want to know about living in this magnificent part of Tuscany when they make their final payment.
 It gives information on local food markets, where we love to eat out, how to get to the important places to visit whilst you are at I Cinghiali and a whole lot more.

 |Size||Sleeps up to 4, 1 bedrooms|